 Institutions of higher education can apply for teacher exchange scholarships for lecturing at a partner institution with duration of up to one month.
 During the stay, the guest lecturer is to give lessons for at least four academic hours per week.
 In addition to these hours, the stay can be used for guidance of students, developing new courses, course material, methods, etc. The scholarship should be used to cover travel and accommodation expenses.
 The Barents Plus scholarship can not be used for salary payments for teachers or interpreters.
-When a Barents plus institution receives a teacher grant, the institution itself decides which candidates will go on exchange.
 All visits should be agreed upon and planned with the host institution BEFORE the trip.
 Confirmation from the host institution about length and purpose of the visit should be attached to the teachers’ application.

 Administrative Staff Exchange

 Barents Plus program can support exchanges of administrative staff provided the applicants have and submit a concrete plan on how these visits can contribute to interinstitutional cooperation and exchanges.